Are your Agents Really Succeeding with Customers?

 How does Upstream Works Address this Challenge?
 With Upstream Works for Finesse (UWF), agents have a full view of the customers’ journey across all channels with Interaction Activity.
 A workspace within the Single Agent Desktop, Interaction Activity provides agents with a 360 degree view of the current customer.
 It shows tasks in queue, tasks active with agents, and the full history of tasks already handled.
 Agents can view emails and chat transcripts, transfer tasks, reserve tasks, or pick tasks from the queue.
 With the Single Agent Desktop, the agents have all the tools they need to provide an exceptional customer experience across all channels.

+Which camp are you in?
 Learn more about how Upstream Works is helping contact centers transform their customer experiences.
 Watch our webinar with Ventana Research – Getting Omnichannel Right.